-Investors wade through hundreds of plans a year.
-There’s no version of you presenting an 80-page business plan to an investor and they enthusiastically dive in and take hours out of their day to pore over the thing front to back.
+Investors wade through hundreds of business plans a year.
+There's no version of you presenting an 80-page business plan to an investor and they enthusiastically dive in and take hours out of their day to pour over the thing front to back.

-Instead, they’re looking for you to get your point across as quickly and clearly as possible so they can skim your plan and get to the most salient parts to determine whether or not they think your opportunity is worth pursuing (or at the very least initiating further discussions).
+Instead, they're looking for you to get your point across as quickly and clearly as possible so they can skim your business plan and get to the most salient parts to determine whether or not they think your opportunity is worth pursuing (or at the very least initiating further discussions).

 You should be able to refine all of the key value points that investors look for to 15-20 pages (not including appendices where you will detail your financials).
-If you find yourself writing beyond that, then it’s probably a case of either over explaining, repeating information, or including irrelevant details (you don’t need to devote 10 pages to how you’re going to set up your website, for example).
+If you find yourself writing beyond that, then it's probably a case of either over explaining, repeating information, or including irrelevant details in your business plan (you don't need to devote 10 pages to how you're going to set up your website, for example).

 Bottom line: always be on the lookout for opportunities to “trim the fat" while writing a business plan (and pay special attention to the executive summary section below), and you'll be more likely to secure funding.